howardginsburg/iot-device-kit/mxchip/readme.md

 There are a few options to explore with the MXChip.

-### Azure RTOS
+### Eclipse ThreadX (formerly Azure RTOS()

-Follow the [tutorial](https://docs.microsoft.com/azure/iot-develop/quickstart-devkit-mxchip-az3166) to get things going quickly.
+Follow the [tutorial](https://learn.microsoft.com/azure/iot/tutorial-devkit-mxchip-az3166-iot-hub) to get things going quickly.

 ### PlatformIO

 PlatformIO is a cross-platform build system for embedded systems.
 It's very popular and supports a wide range of platforms, including the MxChip.
-The documentation for the MxChip can be found [here](https://docs.platformio.org/en/latest/boards/ststm32/az3166.html).
+The documentation for the MxChip can be found [here](https://docs.platformio.org/en/latest/boards/ststm32/mxchip_az3166.html).

 * The GitHub repo for the PlatformIO board definition file and supporting tools libraries can be found [here](https://github.com/platformio/platform-ststm32/blob/develop/boards/mxchip_az3166.json).